ThinkEQ/assembly-solutions-ltd/src/pages/product/ribbon-cables.md

   - type: column
     column:
       title: Get in touch
+      text: >-
-      text: At ASL, we believe in establishing great relationships with our clients.
+        At ASL, we believe in establishing great relationships with our clients.
         Want to kick-off your journey?
 Get in touch with our sales team on 01204 521999.

-  - type: column
-    column:
-      title: Connect with Us
+        **Connect with Us**

+        \

-      text: We love sharing all our latest news and goings on, so follow us on Linkedin to see what we’ve been up to this week!
+        We love sharing all our latest news and goings on, so follow us on Linkedin to see what we’ve been up to this week!
 seo:
   title: Ribbon Cables | Ribbon Cable Assembly | ASL
   description: Ribbon Cables and Cable Assemblies from Assembly Solutions.